-Native bees only have a foraging distance of 500 metres, so providing year-round flowering (particularly December – April) in Summer when there are peak populations seeking a bee banquet of flowers!
+Native bees only have a foraging distance of 500 metres, so providing year-round flowering (particularly December – April) is important in Summer when there are peak populations seeking a bee banquet of flowers!

 ACT for Bees has been collaborating with Ginninderry development in West Belconnen to integrate pollinator corridors into the initial planning of the development and we’re very excited to have the support from the ACT Government for this proposal which will support local biodiversity as well.

-We’ve just held a very successful event which attracted a broad range of people from Urban Design, Landscape Architect, Planning and Development Industries – both private and government sectors
+We’ve just held a very successful event in April 2021 which attracted a broad range of people from Urban Design, Landscape Architect, Planning and Development Industries – both private and government sectors

 The event was focused on increasing awareness of the importance of planting for urban sustainability, biodiversity and local food production and the opportunities and challenges faced through the process!